 A bill passes through these steps before it can become law and make some significant contribution to people’s lives:

 - Passed House

 - Passed Senate

 HR 1044 wants to issue US green Cards on a first-come, first-serve basis instead of Country of Birth.

-At this time, each country has a numerical limit of 7% (9,800 of the 140,000 annual green cards limit) green cards that can be issued which pushes countries like India and China at huge backlog with waiting period of more than 20 years.
+At this time, each country has a numerical limit of 7% (9,800 of the 140,000 annual green card limit) green cards that can be issued which pushes countries like India and China at a huge backlog with a waiting period of more than 20 years.

 This will also help avoid the problem of H1B worker kids ‘Ageing out‘ on turning 21, which effectively makes them start their own Green Card process.

 EB2 is the most preferred category for Indian H1B workers to file Green Card.